rwanwork/Add-FileInfo/README.md

 ## Example

-The header for the files in this distribution were generated using:
+The header for the files in this distribution were generated using these two commands:

-     find ./ -name '*.p?' >files.txt
+     1. find ./ -name '*.p?' >files.txt
-     ./add-header.pl --text files.txt --settings add-fileinfo.txt --template sample-template.txt
+     2. ./add-header.pl --text files.txt --settings add-fileinfo.txt --template sample-template.txt

 Consider creating a blank file with the `tmp` extension and then run the above command.
 Then compare the output with the entry in `filetypes.txt` for the file extension `.tmp`.